 Below is a collection of resources on the brain.
 Some are directly related to the brain based visual impairment, CVI.
 Others are not about CVI specifically, but span the topics of brain injury, education, human development, learning, medical progress and technology, rehabilitation, sensory processing, stroke, neuroplasticity and more.
-All are intended to further interest and understanding of the brain.
+This page is intended to further interest and understanding of the brain – and the experience of living with neurodiversity.
 Just like our knowledge of the brain constantly grows, so will this list.

 Being barefoot benefits brain development and more.
 Turns out the feet are the most nerve-rich parts of the human body, which means they contribute to the building of neurological pathways in the brain.